reinh/notes/posts/2015-06-27-theoretical-pearl-l-systems-as-final-coalgebras.markdown

 [Denotational design]: TODO
 [L-systems]: TODO

-<span class="newthought">L-systems were created</span> in 1968 by
+<span class="newthought">L-systems were created</span> by Aristid
-Aristid Lindenmeyer to model the behavior of plant cells.
+Lindenmeyer in 1968.
 As *rewriting systems*, they start with a simple object and repeatedly replace parts of it using a set of *rewriting rules* or *productions* [@prusinkiewicz2012algorithmic, p.
 13].
 They can be used to generate fractals and other self-similar images (see [@fig:weeds]).

 A simple L-system consists of an alphabet of symbols, an initial axiom (or starting string), and a set of production rules that expand each symbol